-PLA filament (Polylactic Acid)
+PLA (Polylactic Acid)

-- Heated bed: optional
+- Heated bed: optional at 40-60°C

 - Heated chamber: not required

-- PLA glass transition temperature: 60-65C
+- Glass transition temperature: 60-65°C

 Now probably the most widely used filament for makers worldwide, PLA is a product of the RepRap movement, with co-creator Vik Olliver discovering the material’s potential for 3D printing while trying to unearth a good filament for the first RepRap machines.

 Whereas 3D printer filaments like ABS and ASA are made of plastic compounds, PLA is made from renewable and biodegradable crops like corn starch.
 This makes PLA the undisputed eco-warrior favorite, and also means that when printing there is no foul smell or toxic fumes, unlike ABS.

-However, PLA melts at far lower temperatures than filaments like ABS, making PLA parts far less suited to high temperature applications.
+However, PLA melts at far lower temperatures than filaments like ABS, making PLA parts far less suited to high-temperature applications.
 PLA is also brittle, and if enough pressure is placed on a PLA part it can snap.
 It can’t be acetone-smoothed like ABS, though it is very easy to paint your finished parts, and gluing multiple PLA parts together is also no problem.

-ABS filament (Acrylonitrile Butadiene Styrene)
+ABS (Acrylonitrile Butadiene Styrene)

-- Heated bed: required, recommended temperature 95-110C
+- Heated bed: required, recommended temperature 90-110°C

 - Heated chamber: highly advised

-- ABS glass transition temperature: around 105C
+- Glass transition temperature: around 105°C

 - We also have a full, in-depth guide dedicated to ABS filament.